amclees/amclees.github.io/_posts/2020-12-19-what-is-programming.markdown

 program.
 It's also a very complicated way of saying we should multiply a couple numbers and add a couple numbers.
 On the bright side, a modern computer can execute this program millions of times every second.
-A single computer could swiftly and accurately handle all the sales tax calculations in the world, so long as all the data was delivered to and from it's memory.
+A single computer could swiftly and accurately handle all the sales tax calculations in the world, so long as all the data was delivered to and from its memory.
 That's the hard part, and one way of viewing the internet.

 To simplify the process of writing a program, programmers usually use a higher-level programming language.